Skip to Content

 You’ll probably get the same answer from any Sri Lankan if you ask them to list their favourite food or what they miss most.

-Polos curry or polos ambula is will be on top of their list of things they miss the most.
+Polos curry or polos ambula will be on top of their list of things they miss the most.

 It’s a curry reminiscent of home and mama’s meals.